A Green Fix on a Winter Day

 The Arid Greenhouse

 The Arid Greenhouse is more than a display of cacti, succulents, and some very strange-looking plants.
 It is a living laboratory demonstrating how plants naturally adapt to little water and very harsh conditions.
 Yes, the desert is hot during the day, but temperatures can drop by 40 degrees at night!
 The brilliant flashes of floral color and every shade of green seen in the other greenhouses now give way to blues, grays, silvers, and perhaps a touch of soft yellow.
-In this environment, hot daytime sun is plentiful (80 to 90 degrees), nights are cold, soil is rocky, and water is the most precious commodity.
+In this environment, hot daytime sun is plentiful (80 to 90 degrees F.), nights are cold, soil is rocky, and water is the most precious commodity.
 How do plants succeed in attracting, storing, and parceling out this water?

 Take a look at the fat cactus pods, the spines of the agave, the slow and low plant growth, the waxy coating on plant leaves—they are all there to help the plants conserve water.
 Look at the unusual shapes of leaves—spiral, corkscrew, pencil, snakelike.
 They have adapted to this tough environment, since their future depends on conserving natural resources, not wasting them.